cmac994/ams-2021-ml-python-course-supervised-learning/README.md

 ### Module Setup

-If using google colab, simply load the .ipynb notebook into colab and begin.
+If using [google colab](https://colab.research.google.com/), simply load the .ipynb notebook into colab and begin.

-Alternatively, if you'd like to run these notebooks in jupyter, you'll need to ensure all necessary packages are installed.
+Alternatively, if you'd like to run these notebooks in [Jupyter](https://jupyter.org/), you'll need to ensure all necessary packages are installed.
 This can be easily accomplished by setting up a new conda enivonrment with all the relevant packages.

 Such an environment can be created from the yml file included in this repository.
 To create a new environment run the following command(s) from the terminal.